mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 - Personal introduction, DiY media and music,
 - Coding, digital making, game making, media literacy -  Exploring motivations in each domain.
-- Inclusive approaches and the value of PBL, ULD  Introduction to RQs (move to lit review as pedagogies?)
+- (move mostly to lit review) PBL,
+- Context, and motivations of Home Ed / Family Learning
 - Formal, Informal and non-formal spaces
   - increasing role in professional spaces to keep abreast of new changes in practices, sectors and technology (cf conferences / hackathons)

-- Characteristics of Family Learning
+-  Introduction to RQs, outline of thesis etc

-### Personal context
+## Personal context

 In the middle of regenerated Hulme on the corner opposite the Birley fields campus is a squat unassuming building called the church of the Ascention.
 A part from being  a site of sanctuary for the political refugee Virag Mendes in a notable anti-deportation campaign of the 1980s, it was also the site of one of Europe's first electronic village halls.
 In 1996, as an unemployed recent graduate and new editor of a fanzine on the fledling electronic music scene centred around the Hulme venues of the Nia centre and New Adri, I was directed to this centre as it had the software Abiword which had the ability to print out rounded text boxes, a feature I thought would look pretty snazzy cut and pasted over over-photocopied backgrounds from 2000AD.
 No physical place in the UK seemed to better live out the counter-cultural, dystopian, cyberpunk ethic populised by 2000AD and the authour William Gibson.
 At the Hulme Community Computing Centre the hippy volunteer who facilitated my fanzine printing encouranged me to make a website of the fanzine.
 On later visits he gave me a print out of a website that detailed how to write HTML web pages and offered free webspace as part of the HCCC site.
 Pete enthusiastic about the Unix operating system common mostly on webservers and university computers.